tirnovar/datameerkat/_posts/2022-08-12-hierarchies-dynamic-levels-matrix-field-parameters.md

 image: '/images/covers/hierarchies-dynamic-levels-matrix-field-parameters.png' # required to store image in /images/covers
 image_caption: '' # optional
 tags: [dax, field_parameters, hierarchies, conditional_formatting] # tag names should be lowercase
-featured: true # set to true to show on homepage
+featured: false # set to true to show on homepage
 ---
 In a previous article about Field parameters, I spoke about using them in cooperation with Calculation groups ([LINK]({{site.baseurl}}/field-parameters-cooperation-calculation-groups)).
 I used them to get specific measures for selected dimensions from the dimensions field.
 After this test, I have come up with one more challenge for field parameters that we need to deal with from time to time.
 What challenge?
 Hierarchies with dynamic levels.